danielsuo/danielsuo.github.io/projects/bitcoin/index.md

 ## Software packages
 - [Crypto.jl](https://github.com/danielsuo/Crypto.jl): A library that wraps OpenSSL, but also has pure Julia implementations for reference.
-- [Coin.jl](https://github.com/danielsuo/Coin.jl): A (self-educational, incomplete, and likely incorrect) library for working with Bitcoin written in Julia
+- [Coin.jl](https://github.com/danielsuo/Coin.jl): A (self-educational, incomplete, and likely incorrect) library for working with Bitcoin written in Julia.

 ## Reading List
 Bullets without links are future readings.
 Notes linked where available.